miroslavveljanoski/Markdown-Home-Page/README.md

 In order to make a change in my career and fulfill my dream, this this year I have started with the coding school [Hack Your Future](https://hackyourfuture.be/).

-With their curriculum you can learn:
+With their curriculum you can _learn_:

 1. HTML
 2. CSS